Primary Odometers/Run Hours

 Secondary Run hours

 Telematics Guru can also keep track of secondary run hours.
 Secondary run hour functionality is intended to track hours from a digital input.
-For example, connect input 1 to a pump on a truck.
-The pump on time will be accumulated in the secondary run hour counter.
-You could use this to record the pumps use for billing, or to schedule maintenance.
+For example; if you connect input 1 to a pump on a truck, the pump on time will be accumulated in the secondary run hour counter.
+You could use this to record the pumps use for billing or to schedule maintenance.

 This feature is simpler than primary run hours.
 The hours are not reportable on a trip by trip basis.
 Only the total is kept.